treesinfall

 • Do not park on the street until after the snow has been cleared.
 Remember, vehicles are not permitted to park on city streets from Dec.
 1 to March 31 between 2 a.m. and 6 a.m.

-• Give snow plows plenty of room as they may need to back up
+• Give snow plows plenty of room as they may need to back up.

 • Pile all snow from your driveway and sidewalks on your property.
 It is illegal to push snow onto the road.
-Read the Ontario Highway Traffic Act - section 181 and the Municipal Bylaw 513.3.5 and 513.3.6 for more information

-• Remind children not to play on snow banks near the road
+• Remind children not to play on snow banks near the road.

-• You can help us by clearing catch basins in front of your property to avoid flooding in your area during thaws
+• You can help us by clearing catch basins in front of your property to avoid flooding in your area during thaws.

 Sidewalk Snow and Ice Clearing